-Due to the district's need to provide students with additional small group support and help fill in the gaps in learning that resulted from school closures and the lack of in-person instruction during the 2020-21 school year.
+Due to the district's need to provide students with additional small group support and help fill in the gaps in learning that resulted from school closures and the lack of in-person instruction during the COVID19 pandemic.
 Research shows that in grades K-3, smaller class sizes of no more than 18 students per teacher show the greatest academic achievement levels, and unduplicated students showed the greatest gains, smaller classroom student assessment data will be evaluated to monitor if action/service is effective.
+2022-23 average class size in grades K-3 is 17.31 students.